-While many women understand the importance of having an arsenal of breast prosthesis and perfectly fitted post-surgical bras on hand post-surgery, dressing for the time between surgery and full recovery can be confusing and a bit intimidating.
+While many women understand the importance of having an arsenal of breast prosthesis and perfectly fitted post-surgical bras on hand following breast cancer surgery, dressing for the time between surgery and full recovery can be confusing and a bit intimidating.

 At MastectomyShop.com, we aim to be more than just your top choice of mastectomy wear and breast form store: through our wide selection of affordable and fashionable mastectomy products, we work to personally support and empower women who are facing their breast care surgeries head on.

 That personal attention to detail and commitment to each client is why we understand that, as a post-mastectomy patient, dressing for the post-surgery recovery period can be one of the most challenging parts of life after breast surgery.

 What can and should you wear, and when can you wear it?
 Although doctors may send their patients home with cursory suggestions, many women are left to their own devices when it comes to their at-home comfort.
 With the lack of resources available to women online, the question of what to have and wear at-home post-mastectomy can be daunting.

 Which is why we’ve put together this go-to guide for recovery-wear essentials, including tip and tricks to help women make the post-surgery period as comfortable, effortless, and stylish as possible.